Create a target for your campaigns

 To upload a CustomerSet asset to Google Cloud Storage, you must do the following.

-The following example shows you how you can use your command-line interface to make API requests to get a Moloco-issued URL for your CustomerSet asset and upload the CustomerSet asset to storage.
+The following example shows you how you can use your command-line interface to make API requests to get a session URL for your CustomerSet asset and upload the CustomerSet asset to storage.
 To learn more about the parameters you can specify, see Create a new asset upload session.

-You must first make a POST API request with the required parameters to get a URL for uploading your CustomerSet asset as in the following example.
+You must first make a POST API request with the required parameters as in the following example.

 $ cat asset.json